tueimage/crowdskin-bsc-2020/WeeklyMeetings-Thaomy.md

 #### What would you like to work on next week?
 * Finish the introduction part
 * Finish the code
-* Finish Materials & Method part of the report
+* Start Materials & Method part of the report
 * Start with Results part of the report